 For customers this will mean that data caps will be reapplied from their next bill after this date.
 For example, if your next billing date is 1 September, then that means your data caps will be in place from 1 September onwards.

-Over 100 days at Alert Levels 4, 3, 2 and 1, we supported our customers to stay connected.
-During time, we removed data caps on capped broadband plans and waived late payment fees and disconnections.
+When New Zealand first entered lockdown, over 100 days at Alert Levels 4, 3, 2 and 1, we supported our customers to stay connected.
+During this time, we removed data caps on capped broadband plans and waived late payment fees and disconnections.

 From 23 March to 30 June, Spark gave away over 7,200 terabytes of free data.
 During the peak of the lockdown period this was around 100TB a day of free data, then later settling to around 40TB per day as Kiwis returned to work and school.

-This support package was always a short-term measure, to help New Zealand adjust to unprecedented circumstances.
+These support packages were always intended to be a short term measure, to help New Zealand adjust to unprecedented circumstances.

 To apply for hardship, complete the Financial Hardship form.
 Go to the form

-We are working on boosting our rural capacity and have increased data caps Through the COVID-19 lockdown we were presented with a unique challenge and had to make sure our customers could continue to work, learn and connect from home.
-So, we made the decision to remove usage caps even though as a result we would have a small number of areas where service would be slower at peak times than our usual standard.
+Through the COVID-19 lockdown we were presented with a unique challenge and had to make sure our customers could continue to work, learn and connect from home.
+So, we made the decision to remove usage caps on capped broadband plans even though as a result we would have a small number of areas where service would be slower at peak times than our usual standard.

 Positively, through this challenge we have now seen that our network was able to cope very well despite the fact overall traffic across New Zealand close to doubled.
-This has given us confidence to start looking at how we provide more uncapped wireless broadband solutions more broadly.
-This is not a simple fix and will take some time to deliver but we are working on it!
+This has given us confidence to start looking at how we provide higher data wireless broadband solutions more broadly.
+This is not a simple fix and will take some time to deliver but we are working on it.

-In the meantime, from 1 July, we have increased our rural wireless broadband data caps – which means our 120GB plan will go up to 160GB and our 240GB plan will go up to 300GB.
+In the meantime, we have increased our rural wireless broadband data caps – which means our 120GB plan has gone up to 160GB and our 240GB plan has increased to 300GB.